-Intro to Architecture for kids with Lego
+Intro to Architecture for Kids with Lego

-For your convenience, this post contains affiliate linksI have always known that my youngest loved houses.
+I have always known that my youngest loved houses.
 We used to have a bookcase specifically filled with doll houses (we called it her apartment building) where she would spend her days playing.
-My daughter has innate, undeniable love of buildings, houses, structures and architecture.
-To her, this is is simply how she chooses to play.
+My daughter has an innate, undeniable love of buildings, houses, structures, and architecture.
+To her, this is simply how she chooses to play.
 As her mom I see this ever present passion and am always looking for learning opportunities.
 Enter a simple Lego game.

 First, I had my daughter find a famous building from anywhere in the world.
 Once she chose a building, she did a little online research about the building.
 We try and use our computer as an educational tool…as much as possible…computers are a powerful resource.
 After her research was complete the task was to build her own building, inspired by the famous one.

 This activity is a simple way to introduce architecture to kids.
-There is no “right” or “wrong” way to build.
-This isn’t about being accurate, this is all about learning about structures and being creative with what you have learned.
-I love child-directed activities, I find for my daughters they are always the most successful.
+There is no "right" or "wrong" way to build.
+This isn't about being accurate, this is all about learning about structures and being creative with what you have learned.
+I love child-directed activities, I find that my daughters are always the most successful.
 We will come back to this same activity many, many more times this summer.
 Research another building, construct another building and talk about it.
-Learning through play…is there any better way to learn?
+Learning through play...is there any better way to learn?

 The Future Architect’s Handbook by Barbara Beck